Lovinity/wwsu/README.md

-            "listeners": 0, // Number of current online listeners "listenerpeak": 0, // Number of peak online listeners "queueLength": 0, // Amount of audio queued in radioDJ in seconds (can be a float) "playing": false, // Whether or not something is currently playing in the active RadioDJ "changingState": null, // If not null, all clients should lock out of any state-changing (state/*) API hits until this is null again.
+            "listeners": 0, // Number of current online listeners "listenerpeak": 0, // Number of peak online listeners "queueLength": 0, // Amount of audio queued in radioDJ in seconds (can be a float) "queueMusic": false, // If returning from break, or going live, and there are music tracks in the queue not counted towards queueLength, this will be true
+			"playing": false, // Whether or not something is currently playing in the active RadioDJ "changingState": null, // If not null, all clients should lock out of any state-changing (state/*) API hits until this is null again.
 Will be state changing string otherwise.
             "breakneeded": false, // If the current DJ needs to take the FCC required top of the hour break, this will be true